muratk3n/thirdwave/en/README.md

 They are in a funk, and they deserve to be.
 Too many ethnic divisions, foundational issues..
-The representative makeup is actually suggesting a way out / the solution (there is certain magic in electoral representative structure from elections) but mainstream is too set in their ways.
+The representative makeup is actually suggesting a way out / the solution (there is certain magic in electoral representative structure as a result of elections) but mainstream is too set in their ways.

 ---